mosimi20/BandNameGenerator/README.md

 # BandNameGenerator
-Python code to generate a band name for you.
+This is a simple python program used to generate a band name for you.